chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 of its elements are captured by value, as though each element has the ``in`` intent.

-If a routine argument is a tuple with the default argument intent and a value tuple (such as a tuple variable) is passed to it, the value tuple will be silently converted into a referential tuple.
+If a function argument is a tuple with the default argument intent and a value tuple (such as a tuple variable) is passed to it, the value tuple will be silently converted into a referential tuple.